Each day of the symposium, we begin at 9:30 AM.

 8:00 Wake Up/Breakfast

-9:30-Conflict Skills Training workshop: In small groups, the students learn how to map out a conflict.
+9:30-Conflict Skills Training workshop: In small groups, the students learn how to map out a conflict, anticipate the priorities of an opponent, or respond to a bully.

 6:00- Dinner and nightly activities.
 The students watch Remember the Titans on a big screen in one of the UT viewing rooms after dinner.
 The movie stimulates a discussion about race, sports and education.
 Afterwards, everyone goes back to the dorm to play music, learn how to dance, or discuss the day’s events.
 The students write in their journals before lights out, and they go to sleep excited for another day.